malindiruprabha/-Titanic-Dataset/README.md

 # -Titanic-Dataset
-Exploring the Titanic Dataset: Feature Engineering &amp; ML in Python
+Exploring the Titanic Dataset: Feature Engineering &amp; ML in Python 🚢 Titanic Survival Prediction — Data Analysis & Machine Learning

-🚢 Exploring the Titanic Dataset: Feature Engineering & Machine Learning in Python (Beginner Level) The Titanic dataset is one of the most popular datasets used to introduce data analysis, feature engineering, and machine learning.
-It contains real passenger information from the Titanic disaster, making it ideal for learning how data can be cleaned, analyzed, visualized, and used to predict outcomes.
-In this project, we explore how different passenger features influenced survival using Python, Pandas, Matplotlib, and basic machine learning concepts.

-🧹 1.
-Data Cleaning: Fixing the Titanic Data Before It Sinks Our Analysis Real-world data is rarely perfect, and the Titanic dataset is no exception.
-Before performing any analysis or building machine learning models, the dataset must be cleaned and prepared.
-🔧 Key data cleaning steps include:
-Handling missing values (such as Age and Cabin) Removing or fixing incorrect and duplicate records Converting categorical data (Sex, Embarked) into a usable format Dropping unnecessary columns that do not contribute to analysis
+This project explores the famous Titanic dataset to understand what factors influenced passenger survival during the disaster.
+It is designed for beginners learning data cleaning, visualization, and machine learning using Python, Pandas, and Matplotlib.

+📌 Project Objectives

+✔ Clean and prepare real-world data
+✔ Analyze patterns that affected survival
+✔ Visualize findings using data charts
+✔ Build simple prediction models

+The goal is to transform messy data into meaningful insights and make survival outcomes more understandable.

+🧹 1️⃣ Data Cleaning & Preprocessing

+Real datasets include missing and inconsistent values.
+Key steps performed:

+Handling missing values in Age, Embarked, and Cabin

+Converting categorical features (e.g., Sex) into numerical form

+Removing unnecessary or irrelevant columns

+Creating new and more useful features such as AgeGroup

-✔️ This step ensures the dataset is accurate, consistent, and ready for meaningful analysis and predictions.
+➡️ Ensures the dataset is reliable for analysis and modeling.

+🔍 2️⃣ Exploratory Data Analysis (EDA)

 🎟️ 2.
 Analyzing Survival Rates by Passenger Class (Pclass) Passenger class played a major role in survival chances during the Titanic disaster.
 📊 Survival rates are analyzed across:

 First Class (Pclass 1)

 Second Class (Pclass 2)

 Third Class (Pclass 3)

 🔍 The analysis shows that passengers in higher classes had significantly higher survival rates, highlighting how socio-economic status influenced access to lifeboats and safety during evacuation.

-📈 3.
-Make It Attractive: Visual Thinking with Charts To make insights easier to understand, data visualization techniques such as bar charts and pie charts are used.

-📊 3.1 Survival Rates by Passenger Class (Pclass)
-     Bar charts compare survival counts across classes Pie charts visually show survival proportions
-👁️ These visuals help quickly identify patterns that may not be obvious from raw data.

-🚻 3.2 Analyzing Survival Rates by Gender (Sex)
+🚻 Gender (Sex)

-Gender is analyzed to understand its impact on survival. 🔎 Key observations from the dataset:
-Female passengers show a lower survival rate
-Male passengers show a higher survival rate
+Females had a much higher survival rate than males
-📌 This indicates that gender plays a significant role in survival outcomes and is an important feature for analysis and machine learning predictions.

-🎂 3.3 Analyzing Survival Rates by Age (Age Grouping) To better understand how age influenced survival, passengers’ ages are grouped into meaningful categories using feature engineering.
-Instead of analyzing individual ages, age groups are created to make patterns easier to identify and visualize.
+"Women and children first" strongly reflected in the data

+🎂 Age Group (Feature Engineering)

-🧮 Age groups created using pd.cut():
+Age is grouped using pd.cut() into:

+Group	Range
-👶 Infant (0–10 years)
+Infant	0–10
-🧒 Child (10–12 years)
+Child	10–12
-🧑 Teen (12–18 years)
+Teen	12–18
-👨‍👩‍👧 Adult (18–50 years)
+Adult	18–50
-👴 Old (50–100 years)
+Old	50–100

-This new column, AgeGroup, helps compare survival rates across different life stages.
-📌 Key Insights:
-Infants and children show higher survival rates
+📌 Insight: Infants and children survived more often, while older passengers had lower survival chances.

-Adults have moderate survival chances due to their large numbers onboard Older passengers show lower survival rates, likely due to mobility and health limitations ✅ Grouping ages makes the analysis clearer and improves feature quality, helping machine learning models perform better
+📊 3️⃣ Data Visualization

+To make insights clear, the project includes:

+Bar charts → Survival counts by class & gender

+Pie charts → Survival proportions

+Age-based charts → Survival differences by age groups

+Visualization helps reveal patterns not obvious from numbers alone.

+🤖 4️⃣ Machine Learning (Beginner Level)

+Basic models are trained and evaluated to predict survival using engineered features.
+This demonstrates how feature quality impacts prediction accuracy.